rackerlabs/design-system/_component_design/vertical-stepper.md

 #### Button logic

-The buttons displayed in the button set vary based on the step the user is completing.
+The buttons displayed in the button set vary based on the step that the user is completing.

 **First step**: The first step displays a primary button that the user clicks to move to the next step and a tertiary button to cancel the form.